Our Public Benefit Commitment

-We are an advisor and resource to the social sector on developing leadership, advancing learning, and committing resources so that user experience is applied as a powerful force for social change.
+We are an advisor and resource to the social sector on developing leadership, advancing learning, and committing resources so that human centered design and development is applied as a powerful force for social change.
 This work is rooted in a deep understanding of the economic, organizational, and social challenges and opportunities that continue to shape our field.

 We empower some of the most talented digital leaders within nonprofits, foundations, and socially driven companies to use design thinking to tackle the “hard problems” and build user-centric approaches that transform organizations and the communities they serve.
 Our focus equally balances innovation and maintenance and creates meaningful structures within organizations to lead both aspects of the work.
 Our clients share a common desire to think differently about how they design communication, products, programs, services, and campaigns.

-We are committed to excellence in service — we work with our clients to unlock a culture of mentorship and co-creation driven by focused learning and sharing.
+We are committed to equity, inclusion, and excellence in service — we work with our clients to unlock a culture of mentorship and co-creation driven by inclusive learning and sharing.
 We create innovation spaces and incubate ideas.
 We bring the best user experience, design thinking, theory of change, and digital product research and development methods to every engagement and use our ability to continually learn from our relationships, experiences, and field as the foundation for our growth.

 We remain focused on the future — we seek out and collaborate with leaders in social innovation and digital technology so we can work together to shape the future of social and civic tech.
 We make connections among pioneers, researchers, builders, and funders.
 We help large organizations become agile and small organizations scale.
 Our team actively speaks, writes, and teaches on social innovation, design thinking, user experience, and digital product development and collaborates with top thought leaders in the field.

-When founders Nicco Mele and Justin Pinder first imagined a new company, they knew they liked robots and wanted to harness the power of digital for driving social change.
+When our founders first imagined a new company, they knew they liked robots and wanted to harness the power of digital for driving social change.
 They met while working on Howard Dean’s Presidential campaign and later moved from Vermont to Washington, D.C., where they conceived of and launched EchoDitto in 2004.

 A decade passed and the digital technology landscape changed dramatically.
 So did Echo.

-Nicco moved to Boston and joined the faculty of Harvard University in the Kennedy School of Government, feeling strongly called to academic work.
+Our CEO, Nicco Mele, moved to Boston and joined the faculty of Harvard University in the Kennedy School of Government, feeling strongly called to academic work.
 He opened a Boston office for Echo, which today is located in Davis Square.